Vietnam · tool

 - •Carry cash, as many smaller eateries and street vendors do not accept cards.

-- •It's common to eat with chopsticks and spoons; slurp your noodles – it's not considered rude.
+- •It's common to slurp noodles; it's not considered rude.
+Don't be afraid to make noise while eating.

-- •Tipping is not customary, but rounding up the bill or leaving a small amount for excellent service is appreciated.
+- •Tipping is not customary or expected in Vietnam, but rounding up the bill or leaving a small amount for excellent service is appreciated.